igortupini/b2w-sw-front/README.md

 `npm start`

 ## How it works?
-Every time the page is loaded a`GET` request is sent API fetching the nº of planets available.
-Randomly 10 planets are picked and its details storaged inside an array.
+Every time the page is loaded a`GET` request is sent to the API, fetching the nº of planets available.
+Randomly 10 planets are picked and its details stored inside a deck-like array.
-The card always display the first array item, which contains an object describing planet details.
-When **next** button is pressed, the item being displayed is removed from the array and the card component re-rendered on the screen, showing a new planet card.
+The application should always display the first card from the deck, which contains the planet's descriptions.
+When **next** button is pressed, the card being displayed is removed from the deck and the application reveals the next card.

-Only when one item is remaining in the array, the application fetch new planets from API.
+If only one card is remaining in the deck, the application fetch new cards from the API.